digitalnsw/research-help/consent/index.md

 If you’re new to research or service design, or your organisation is, you might need to create a consent form and participant information sheet.

 In most cases, you can't do user research without these forms.
-To hlep make things easier, we've built a tool that helps you build these forms quickly and easily.
+To help make things easier, we've built a tool that helps you build these forms quickly and easily.

 The tool will ask you a few questions about your research and create the forms based on your answers.
 The questions usually take 10-15 minutes to complete.
 Once you answer the questions, we'll send you your forms.